harshalstomp/PassCliq/README.md

 A credential fort knox's first version released.

-PassCliq is an intuitive tool to generate strong passwords and preserving the credentials in the vault.
+PassCliq is an intuitive tool to generate strong passwords and for preserving the credentials in the vault.

 PassCliq never shares the vault with the internet.

 ## Objective

 I was finding a hard time to manage all my gaming and other services credentials.
 The sole purpose of this application was to make credential management easy.
 I will be using this application to store all my drive, placement and gaming credentials.
 It is recommended to always have a backup of the vault file, so that in the case of a hard drive or OS failure the credentials are safe.
-Good luck using it :smile:.
+Good luck using it :smile:

 ## Contents
 * [Features](https://github.com/harshalstomp/PassCliq#features)